dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 * A user logs on to your web app and is presented with a login field that asks for their phone number.
 * The user enters their phone number into the login field.
 * Firebase's reCAPTCHA verifier swings into action by ensuring that the phone number verification request comes from one of the app's allowed domains.
-* Once the user clicks login, a verification code is sent to the user's phone.
+* Once the user clicks `Log In`, a verification code is sent to the user's phone.
 * The user is now requested to type the verification code they received by SMS.
 * Firebase validates the verification code.
 If correct, a new user account is created and linked to the phone number.

 ## Setting Up Phone Number Authentication With Firebase

-If you don't already have a Firebase account, [signup](https://console.firebase.google.com) for one.
+If you don't already have a Firebase account, [sign up](https://console.firebase.google.com) for one.

 * Create a new project
 * Open the **Authentication** section by the left side bar.